There is a wide range of food available at lunchtime including a full meal, filled jacket potatoes, wraps, pasta with sauces, sandwiches and salads.

 The College operates a cashless catering system.
 Students are not able to buy food using cash.
 All students are issued with a card on their first day which allows them to purchase food from our dining facilities.
 The card stores credits and other information.
+The cost of a school meal for students is £2.05.
 Credit can be placed onto the card in the following ways:

 If a child receives a free school meal the credit will be automatically placed onto the card by the College.
 Parents can choose to credit further monies if required.
 When your child visits the dining area and buys food, credit will be deducted from the card.